Shellharbour Airport: Airport facilities

 The primary runway is 16/34, with a paved surface measuring 1819 × 30 m.
 A displaced threshold reduces the available landing distance on runway 34 by 176 m to allow aircraft to clear high terrain along the approach path.
 16/34 is equipped with pilot activated low intensity runway lighting, as well as precision approach path indicator systems to assist with landings under varying conditions.

-The secondary runway 08/26 is suitable for day operations only as it is not equipped with runway lighting and is restricted to aircraft with Maximum Takeoff Weights less than 7500 kg.
+The secondary runway 08/26 is restricted to aircraft with Maximum Takeoff Weights less than 7,500 kg (16,535 lb).
+Runway lighting was installed as part of the $20.35 million airport upgrade project completed in 2021, which included $350,000 specifically allocated for 08/26 lighting.
+Night operations on 08/26 remain restricted under the airport's Fly Neighbourly noise abatement procedures, with night training operations preferred on runway 16/34.

 There is no control tower located at the airport and pilots must co-ordinate arrivals and departures using a Common Traffic Advisory Frequency, aided by an Aerodrome Frequency Response Unit (AFRU), which notifies pilots that their transmissions have been received on the frequency and activates lighting systems as appropriate.
 The nearest radio navigation aid for pilots is the Wollongong Non-Directional Beacon installation on 239 kHz, located within the airport boundary.
 Fuel is available for piston, turbine and jet powered aircraft and an automated weather service also operates at the airport.

 Despite the length of the runway being sufficient for operating large passenger jets such as the Boeing 737, the pavements are currently only suitable for aircraft with a maximum takeoff weight not exceeding 25000 kg.
 This, as well as environmental and noise issues, limits the potential of Shellharbour Airport as a major gateway for commercial airline operations despite its proximity to Sydney.
 Despite this, Qantas donated City of Canberra, a Boeing 747-400 on 8 March 2015, where it made its final landing safely on the runway.
 Pilots trained on simulations for the landing and reduced the aircraft's weight including reducing the tyre pressure to 120 pounds per square inch from the typical 208, and carrying 25,400 litres of fuel, versus the maximum of 217,000 litres.

 Airlines and destinations

-Passenger

-The airline Link Airways offers daily services from the airport to Melbourne (9 weekly returns) and Brisbane (4 weekly returns).
-Link Airways service these routes using 34 seat Saab 340B+ turboprop aircraft.
+As of May 2026, there are no scheduled services to the airport.

-Previously, commencing on 30 October 2017, JetGo became the first airline to operate regular passenger services from Wollongong airport since the termination of QantasLink flights in 2008.
-This was also the first time that jet aircraft have been operated for scheduled passenger services.
-Jetgo provided daily flights to Melbourne and Brisbane using Embraer ERJ regional jets of 36 to 50 seats capacity, until the airline went out of business on 1 June 2018.
+Previously, the airport was served by Qantaslink to Melbourne, discontinued in 2008, and JetGo to Melbourne (Essendon) and Brisbane using using 36-50 seat Embraer ERJ regional jets.
+These services were short lived, lasting from 30 October 2017 until the airline ceased all operations on 1 June 2018.

+Following the loss of Jetgo services, Link Airways commenced scheduled flights to Melbourne and Brisbane. using 34 seat Saab 340B+ turboprop aircraft.
+These flights were discontinued on 20 May 2026 with Link citing rising fuel costs and falling demand.